lizsal/lizsal.github.io/_posts/2020-12-19-Getting-to-Kona.md

 NOTE: My experience is no indicator or predictor of success for anyone else

-Right now, there is a [mandatory 14-day quarantine for any travellers arriving in Hawaii](https://www.gohawaii.com/travel-requirements).
-Big Island is one of the islands offering an exemption if you provide proof of an approved negative COVID test result.
+At the time of writing (19 Dec 2020), there is a [mandatory quarantine for all travellers arriving in Hawaii](https://www.gohawaii.com/travel-requirements).
+Big Island is one of the islands offering **an exemption if you provide proof of an approved negative COVID test result prior to departure**.
 [This link](https://www.gohawaii.com/travel-requirements) provides full details, but what I outline below may also help you if...
 - you are having trouble finding a location or available appointment with one of the approved COVID test providers
 - you are worried about the nose stick type of test, and you are able to generate a lot of saliva (kits are only to be used on people over 5 years old, and this isn't easy for kids to do anyway.
 I actually had a bit of a hard time with it myself, and I had to think about a lot of delicious food to finish the job)
 - each traveler has a unique email address